benwilcock/spring-cloud-stream-demo/docs/index.md

-# Recipe: Event Driven Applications with Kafka OR RabbitMQ
+Event Driven Applications with Kafka *OR* RabbitMQ

 ## Problem